holaphil/garbarnation-aab73/content/pages/episodes/the-hoffrosehaus.md

   encrypted-media; gyroscope; picture-in-picture"
   allowfullscreen></iframe></div>
 seo:
-  title: GarBar tour of The HoffRoseHaus
+  title: 'GarBar tour of The HoffRoseHaus in Maplewood, NJ'
   description: >-
     When the COVID-19 pandemic hit, Steve decided it was finally time to transform their two car garage in Maplewood, NJ into something more useful,